corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 * [Deploy your CorDapp to a local Corda 5 network](*deploy-the-cordapp-using-corda-cli)
 * Download the [Node.js](https://nodejs.org/en/download/) asynchronous event-driven JavaScript runtime for your platform.
 * Ensure that port `3000` is not being used by any other applications.

+{{< note >}}
-The UI is hard-coded to run on port `3000`.
+The UI proxy is hard-coded to run on port `3000`.
+A proxy is used because the current implementation of the web server does not populate any of the CORS headers.
+The proxy ensures that when the Open API is used by externally-hosted websites, no errors occur on the client side.
+{{< /note >}}

 ### Set up the UI